fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-20-the_ext_filesystems.md

 ### 20.9: Block Groups
 ----
-* after the boot block, there is a serious of **block groups**, each of which is the same size (see "20.9 - ext2 filesystem.png")
+* after the boot block, there is a series of **block groups**, each of which is the same size (see "20.9 - ext2 filesystem.png")
 * order:
    1. superblock
    1. group descriptors